bloc97/FSSGI/README.md

 A pre-trained model for the dataset is located in the `Models` folder.

 ## Results
-After some small changes, the new PSNR of the provided model on unseen images (validation set) is **34.28**dB, compared to 33.8dB in the preprint.
+After some small changes, the new PSNR of the provided model on unseen images (validation set) is **34.28** dB, compared to 33.8 dB in the preprint.

  - **Path Tracer**: 835ms
  - **FSSGI**: 9ms (**92x** Speedup)